alexalemi/advent/synacor-challenge/DEVLOG.md

 It seems that this starts a sort of text-based game.
 The first code was quite easy, I simply `take tablet; use tablet` to get `eVtjKqYzXtQU`.

+Seems like I could either go through the doorway or go south.
+You can immediately pick up the tablet and then head to the doorway and into the cavern, once you fall off the bridge if you go east you find an empty lantern.

+Then we get lost in some twisty passages.

+When the grue spots us, if we run and run again we get eaten.
+If we hide we get eaten.

 ## 2021-12-22

 Mananged to get the self check passed but then I'm running into an invalid